Food, Drink & Hospitality Food, hospitality and tourism

 HMO licensing for accommodation providers

-Properties with five or more unrelated occupants sharing facilities may be classified as a House in Multiple Occupation (HMO) under the Housing Act 2004.
+A property occupied by three or more people forming more than one household who share facilities may be classified as a House in Multiple Occupation (HMO) under the Housing Act 2004, with mandatory licensing applying at five or more occupants.
 This can catch hostel operators, guest houses, and properties used for staff accommodation.
-Some local authorities also operate selective licensing schemes covering smaller properties.
+Some local authorities also operate additional or selective licensing schemes covering smaller properties.

 If you are uncertain whether HMO licensing applies to your accommodation, contact your local authority housing team.
 Operating an unlicensed HMO is a criminal offence with unlimited fines, and tenants can claim back up to 12 months of rent through a Rent Repayment Order.